 This strategy really works during awareness months and is a strategy you can repeat year after year to get more and more people to fundraise for you.

-If you have any questions about Facebook fundraising and how we might be able to help with our platform gift panel, do get in touch or start with a GivePanel demo.
+So if you have any questions about Facebook birthday fundraisers, and how to get more of these amazing supporters and retain them as monthly givers, do get in touch or start with a GivePanel demo.